Git-Fg/Eve_Project/DevPlan/Detailed/Step2.md

 3. Document the entire data collection and preprocessing process in `docs/data_preprocessing.md`
 4. Update the project README with information about the datasets

+### Week 3: Data Augmentation and Quality Assurance

+#### Day 1-2: Text Data Augmentation
+1. Implement advanced data augmentation techniques in `src/utils/text_augmenter.py`:
+   - Use GPT-4 and Claude 3.5 for synthetic data generation
+   - Implement context-aware augmentation to preserve cultural nuances
+   - Develop a pipeline for generating culturally appropriate paraphrases
+2. Apply augmentation to processed text data, focusing more on Ainu to increase the dataset size

+#### Day 3: Audio Data Augmentation
+1. Implement audio augmentation techniques in `src/utils/audio_augmenter.py`:
+   - Time stretching and pitch shifting
+   - Adding background noise
+   - Speed perturbation
+   - Use Gemini 1.5 for generating synthetic audio descriptions
+2. Apply audio augmentation, especially to Ainu recordings to increase diversity

+#### Day 4: Data Quality Assurance
+1. Develop quality checking scripts in `src/utils/quality_checker.py`:
+   - Implement advanced language detection using LLaMA 3 70B
+   - Use Gemma 2 27B for semantic coherence checking
+   - Verify audio file integrity and quality
+2. Run quality checks on all processed and augmented data
+3. Manual review of a sample of augmented data to ensure quality and cultural appropriateness

+#### Day 5: Final Data Organization and Documentation
+1. Organize all processed and augmented data into a clear directory structure
+2. Create metadata files for each dataset, including:
+   - Source information
+   - Processing steps applied
+   - Statistics (e.g., word count, audio duration)
+   - Model used for synthetic data generation
+3. Document the entire data collection and preprocessing process in `docs/data_preprocessing.md`
+4. Update the project README with information about the datasets and augmentation techniques

 ### Deliverables for Step 2
 1. Cleaned and preprocessed text corpora for French and Ainu
 2. Processed audio samples for both languages